$\sigma$-locales in Formal Topology

-Note that there seems to be no general way to decide whether a countable set is inhabited or not.
-For instance, the set of even numbers greater than 4 which are not the sum of two odd primes is decidable, hence countable, but we still do not know if it is empty.
+Note that there cannot be a general way to decide whether a countable set is inhabited or not: this would imply the Limited Principle of Omniscience LPO (see Remark~\ref{remark_Sigma} below).
+For a Brouwerian counterexample, consider the set of even numbers greater than 4 which are not the sum of two odd primes: it is detachable, hence countable by Lemma~\ref{lemmaDetachableCountable}, but we still do not know if it is empty.